-After some years as a widow, Belle married Samuel Miller ( ? -1938).
-They resided at Valley Point.
+They resided for decades by themselves on a farm at Valley Point.
 In 1935, she was mentioned in the Clarksburg Exponent obituary of her sister Kate Skinner.

 As she aged, Belle begun to suffer from "senility" and myocarditis.
 For treatment, she was admitted to the Spencer State Hospital in Spencer, Roane County, WV, a distance of some 170 miles from their home.
 She died at the hospital at the age of 70 on Jan.
 13, 1937.
 Her remains were returned to Valley Point for burial.
 She was laid to rest at the Miller Cemetery, about one mile east of Valley Point, following funeral services conducted at her beloved Mt.
 Moriah Church by Rev. S.E.
 Ryan, assisted by Rev. Howard Wriston.
 Her obituary was published in the Preston County Journal.

 (Note -- Belle is not to be confused with Victoria Blanche Martin [1867-1947], daughter of Edgar C. and Mary Elizabeth [Gross] Martin, who at the age of 18 married 29-year-old Isaac E. Sypolt [1857- ? ].
 The wedding took place on March 29, 1885, at the home of E.C.
 Martin, and was performed by S.J.
 Caton.
 Their marriage license also is on file at the courthouse in Kingwood.)

 Samuel outlived Belle by only one year.
 He died in 1938, and was laid to rest beside her at Miller Cemetery .

 ~ Stepson Marshall Jacob Falkenstine ~